echoaman/white_tiles_automation/README.md

 # White Tiles Automation

 Using [ADB](https://developer.android.com/studio/command-line/adb) and python, I have automated the game [White Tiles 4](https://play.google.com/store/apps/details?id=com.brighthouse.whitetiles4And&hl=en_IN) on my android phone.
 ADB gets screenshot of the game and using cv2 library, the programs makes a 2D matrix of pixels of the screenshot.
-The program checks the colour of each box or rectangle from left to right at a constant depth(the y coordinate for the bottom most black box).
-If the RGB values of a box are 255 each, the program skips that box as it is white, otherwise the program send a touch command to the phone for that box via ADB.
+The program checks the colour of each tile or rectangle from left to right at a constant depth(the y coordinate for the bottom most black tile).
+If the RGB values of a tile are 255 each, the program skips that tile as it is white, otherwise the program send a touch command to the phone for that tile via ADB.

 ## Demo: